Battle of the Bismarck Sea: Aftermath

 The battle was a disaster for the Japanese.
 Out of 6,900 troops who were badly needed in New Guinea, only about 1,200 made it to Lae.
 Another 2,700 were saved by destroyers and submarines and returned to Rabaul.
 About 2,890 Japanese soldiers and sailors were killed.
 The Allies lost 13 aircrew, 10 of whom were lost in combat while three others died in an accident.
 There were also eight wounded.
 Aircraft losses were one B-17 and three P-38s in combat, and one B-25 and one Beaufighter in accidents.
-MacArthur issued a communiqué on 7 March stating that 22 ships, including twelve transports, three cruisers and seven destroyers, had been sunk along with 12,792 troops.
+MacArthur issued a communiqué on 7 March stating that 22 ships, including twelve transports, three cruisers and seven destroyers, had been sunk along with 12,792 troops, based on a report by SWPA which also boasted exorbitant claims that included sixty enemy aircraft shot down, six destroyers or light cruisers sunk and eleven to fourteen merchantmen sunk.
 Army Air Force Headquarters in Washington, D.C., looked into the matter in mid-1943 and concluded that there were only 16 ships involved, but GHQ SWPA considered the original account accurate.
 The victory was a propaganda boon for the Allies, with one United States newsreel claiming the Japanese had lost 22 ships, 15,000 troops, and 102 aircraft.
-The New York Times, on its front page on March 4, 1943, cited the loss by the Japanese of 22 ships, 15,000 troops and 55 aircraft.
+The New York Times, on its front page on March 4, 1943, cited the loss by the Japanese of 22 ships, 15,000 troops and 55 aircraft, though the Japanese lost only 15 aircraft over the course of the raids.